Nicktoons Film Festival

-The Nicktoons Film Festival (also known as the Nicktoons Network Animation Festival) was an annual event that was created by producer Fred Seibert and produced for its first three years by his Frederator Studios.
+The Nicktoons Film Festival (also known as the Nicktoons Network Animation Festival and the Nickelodeon Animation Festival) was an annual event that was created by producer Fred Seibert and produced for its first three years by his Frederator Studios.

 The festival featured a selection of animated shorts (10 minutes and under) from around the world.
 Shorts selected for the festival had the chance to be aired on Nicktoons Network, online and to be showcased at a live event in Los Angeles in October.
 Several prizes were awarded each year.
 Animators under 18 years old were eligible to enter the Greater Creator Contest.
 The 2009 season was the final season of the festival.